rmateus/stochastic-optimization/README.md

 # Sequential Decision Problem Modeling Library

-Sequential Decision Problem Modeling Library @ Castle Lab, Princeton Univ.
+This is a refactoring and evolution of the Sequential Decision Problem Modeling Library from Castle Lab, Princeton Univ.

+The major changes are:
+- Introduction of abstract base classes `SDPModel` and `SDPPolicy` from which all sequential decision problems and policies inherit
+- Jupyter Notebook with plotly as frontend

+Furthermore, the code was cleaned up for readbility and some exercises were added to the Notebooks.

 ## Installation